Sublinear Longest Path Transversals: Maximum subdivision transversals

 \begin{corollary} Let $G$ be an $n$-vertex graph.
 If $G$ is connected, then $\lpt(G)\le 8n^{3/4}$.
 If $G$ is $2$-connected, then $\lct(G)\le 20n^{3/4}$. \end{corollary} \begin{proof} When $R=P_2$, an $R$-transversal is a longest path transversal.
 It is well known that if $G$ is connected, then the longest paths pairwise intersect.
 By Theorem~\ref{thm:small-trans}, we have $\lpt(G)=\mst_R(G)\le 8n^{3/4}$.

 Similarly, when $R=C_2$, an $R$-transversal is a longest cycle transversal.
 If $G$ is $2$-connected, then the longest cycles pairwise intersect.
-By Theorem~\ref{thm:small-trans}, we have $\lct(G)\le\mst_R(G)\le 8\cdot 2^{5/4}\cdot n^{3/4}\le 20n^{3/4}$. \end{proof}
+By Theorem~\ref{thm:small-trans}, we have $\lct(G) = \mst_R(G)\le 8\cdot 2^{5/4}\cdot n^{3/4}\le 20n^{3/4}$. \end{proof}

-We do not know whether the assumption in Theorem~\ref{thm:small-trans} that $R$ is connected is necessary to obtain sublinear $R$-transverals.
+We do not know whether the assumption in Theorem~\ref{thm:small-trans} that $R$ is connected is necessary to obtain sublinear $R$-transversals.
 To obtain analogues of \Cref{cor:lpt-lct} for general $R$, we show that the maximum $R$-subdivisions pairwise intersect when the connectivity of $G$ is sufficiently large.
+Recall that a graph $G$ is \emph{$k$-connected} if $|V(G)| > k$ and $G - S$ is connected for each $S \subseteq V(G)$ with $|S| < k$.
+Moreover, the \emph{connectivity} of $G$, denoted $\kappa(G)$, is the maximum $k$ such that G is $k$-connected.

+\begin{lemma} Let $R$ be a connected $m$-edge multigraph with $m\ge 1$.
+If $\kappa(G) > m^2$, then the maximum $R$-subdivisions in $G$ are pairwise intersecting. \end{lemma} \begin{proof} Suppose for a contradiction that $G$ has disjoint maximum $R$-subdivisions $F_1$ and $F_2$, and let $k = |V(F_1)| = |V(F_2)|$.
+By Menger's Theorem, there is an $(V(F_1),V(F_2))$-connector $\P$ with $|\P| = \min\{k,m^2+1\}$.
+If $|\P| = k$, then every vertex in $F_1$ is an endpoint of a path in $\P$, and we obtain an $R$-subdivision of size more than $k$ by replacing an edge $uv\in E(F_1)$ with a path in $\P$ having $u$ as an endpoint, a path in $\P$ having $v$ as an endpoint, and an appropriate path in the connected subgraph $F_2$.